 2017 saw the introduction to the American Eagle Palladium series.
 In the first year it was struck in a standard bullion finish and featured a limited mintage.
 In 2018 it was struck in a similarly limited proof finish.
 The coin is popular with collectors due to the historic design rendered in high relief and the scarcity of palladium coin issues all over the world.
 The series has seen premiums skyrocket in the secondary market.

-In early September of 2019, the U.S Mint is releasing the next coin in this well-received palladium series, and the next series’ first, by releasing the first ever reverse proof American Palladium Eagle.
+In early September of 2019, the U.S Mint issued the next first in the series when they released the first ever reverse proof American Palladium Eagle.

 The design of American Palladium Eagle in all its variations was inspired by Adolph Weinman’s Mercury dime design.
 The obverse of the coins features a high relief design of Weinman’s famous “Winged Liberty design” as it appears on the dime.
 The reverse also features another Weinman inspired design as adapted from a gold medal he engraved in 1907 for the American Institute of Architects.
 The reverse features a stylized eagle clutching a branch in its beak.